jacoacoacob/wild/README.md

 WILD aspires to spotlight legal, temporal, and geographic relationships between residential rental property owners/managers and the properties they control.
 The code in this repository is responsible for two broad tasks:
-1. Defining and managing changes to the structure of our PostgreSQL database that hosts WILD data and makes it queryable.
+1. Defining and managing changes to the structure of our [PostgreSQL](https://www.postgresql.org/docs/14/index.html) ("postgres" for short) database that hosts WILD data and makes it queryable.
-2. Automating the work of downloading, cleaning, and putting data from various sources into our PostgreSQL database.
+2. Automating the work of downloading, cleaning, and putting data from various sources into our postgres database.

 - [Quick Start](#quick-start)
 - [Project structure](#project-structure)